menu

 Fieldon is a tiny village located in the state of Illinois.
 With a population of 166 people and just one neighborhood, Fieldon is the 791st largest community in Illinois.
 Fieldon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Fieldon, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Fieldon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fieldon is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fieldon is a village of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Fieldon who work in food service (14.47%), healthcare (11.84%), and office and administrative support (10.53%).

-As is often the case in a small village, Fieldon doesn't have a public transportation system that people use for their commute.
+Fieldon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Fieldon ranks among the least educated cities in the nation, as only 5.30% of people over 25 have a bachelor's degree or advanced degree.